-Motivation should be part of your regular life – it is necessary to keep you uplifted but some of us get stuck on being motivated and do not move beyond the message.
+Motivation, when harnessed correctly, can lead us into action.
+Motivation should be part of your regular routine – it is necessary to keep you uplifted but some of us get stuck on being motivated and do not move beyond the message.
+When I look at how many clients come to me for personal branding consultations, many know what they need to do to improve their personal brands but are simply not motivated.
+There comes a point when we need to ask ourselves the right questions.
 How many motivational books and quotes have you read?
-How many motivational conferences do you attend?
+How many motivational conferences and seminars do you attend?
 How many videos and podcasts do you listen to?
 I ask this not to say that you should stop being motivated but if you are not using the principles that you are learning to move forward what is the point?
-Some people are genuinely stuck in the motivational cycle – constantly seeking the answer to the questions they already have the capability of answering for themselves.
-I have been inspired by so many great book and inspirational business leaders like Oprah and Carla Harris, I have spent time listening to so many fantastic interviews and every time I am uplifted by their messages I do my best to activate the lessons from those messages.
+Some people are becoming stuck in the motivational cycle – constantly seeking the answer to the questions they already have the capability of answering for themselves.
+I have been inspired by so many great books like Richard Templar’s Rules of Life and inspirational business leaders like Oprah and Carla Harris, I have spent time listening to so many fantastic interviews and every time I am uplifted by their messages I do my best to activate the lessons from those messages.
 That is what I would like you to do – I would like you to start activating the lesson in every motivational message you hear/read/watch.
 Activating may not even mean doing something tangible in that moment it could be finding peace and joy at a time when you feel down and worried.

-In this business video I’m sharing a slightly different style of message.
-After having conversations with some mentees about progress I just wanted to encourage other people who might need this reminder.
-I am not a business coach but I understand the challenges that business owners face.
+Life has a very interesting way of humbling us.
+We can have all these ideas, plans and goals in the world and do the work to make things happen but sometimes results feel like they’re taking an eternity to manifest.
+It can feel like progress is slow and sometimes it feels like you’re not making any progress at all.
+In this video I’m sharing a slightly different style of message.
+After having conversations with some mentees about progress I just wanted to encourage other people who might need to be reminded that delay is not denial.
+I am not a business coach but I understand the challenges that business owners face and in fact this message resonates for professionals too.

 It has taken me a while to write this post, I am not sure why though.
 Perhaps it was just a matter of finding the right words at the right time.
 It was not because I was in some sort of denial over his passing because we had him for so long, it was his time to pass and we were blessed to have had him at all.